nathanial/legate/ROADMAP.md

 **Definition of done**
 - Lean client/server can do secure gRPC in the standard configurations.

-### Phase 5 — Wait-for-ready, Retries, and Resilience
+### Phase 5 — Wait-for-ready, Retries, and Resilience ✅ **COMPLETE**

 **Add APIs**
-- Wire `CallOptions.waitForReady` through to gRPC core (and document semantics)
+- ✅ Wire `CallOptions.waitForReady` through to gRPC core (and document semantics)
 - Consider service config / retry policies (if in scope)

 **Add tests**
-- Call made while server is down with `waitForReady=true`: succeeds when server comes up
+- ✅ Call made while server is down with `waitForReady=true`: succeeds when server comes up
-- Without wait-for-ready: fails fast
+- ✅ Without wait-for-ready: fails fast

 **Definition of done**
 - Lean supports the common “bring server up later” deployment use case.